 In order to cause disease, any virus must enter a human cell, replicate, and damage the cell, escaping to infect adjacent cells.
 For COVID-19, there are 3 enzymes that play a critical role in this sequence.
 They are named ACE-2, Furin and 3-CL protease.

 COVID-19 enters human cells by attaching to a protein on the cell surface called ACE-2.
 The pattern of COVID-19 pneumonia on CT scan matches the distribution of ACE-2 in the lungs.
-ACE-2 is actually an enzyme with strong beneficial effects in the organs that produce it.
+ACE-2 is actually an enzyme with strong beneficial effects.
 When corona virus binds to ACE-2, the protein loses its enzyme activity.
 In the words of one scientist, COVID-19 produces “ACE-2 exhaustion”.
-Some scientists believe that ACE-2 exhaustion is responsible for the severity of pneumonia and for catastrophic effects like heart failure, blood clots and circulatory collapse.
-I believe that all the clinical manifestations of COVID-19 can be traced to ACE-2 destruction by the virus.
+Some scientists believe that ACE-2 exhaustion is responsible for the severity of pneumonia and for catastrophic effects like heart failure, blood clots, and circulatory collapse.
+Blood vessels are the leading source of ACE-2 in the body, and its depletion has a profound impact on their function.
+In the brain, ACE-2 has significant neuroprotective effects.
+I believe that all the clinical manifestations of COVID-19, even the abnormal scarring that occurs (fibrosis), can be traced to ACE-2 destruction by the virus.

 Once they have entered human cells, corona viruses produce damage and spread to other cells by creating an enzyme called 3CL protease.
-Although several enzymes may be involved in viral replication and spread, 3CL protease is the most important for the corona virus family.
+Although several enzymes are involved in viral replication and spread, 3CL protease may be the most important for the corona virus family.
 It has been called “the Achilles heel” of corona virus and is the subject of new anti-viral drug development.
 Some dietary flavonoids inhibit 3CL protease in laboratory studies and for that reason may limit severity of infection.

-In order to accomplish the steps just described, viruses need to avoid the natural, intrinsic protection provided by the human innate immune system, a series of cells and proteins that kill viruses on contact.
+In order to establish infection, viruses need to avoid the natural, intrinsic protection provided by the human innate immune system, a series of cells and proteins that kill viruses on contact.
 Corona viruses have many mechanisms for evading the innate immune system, so it isn’t clear that stimulating innate immunity will offer much protection.
 Weakened innate immunity may increase susceptibility to illness, so measures to optimize innate immunity are warranted.
 Once pneumonia develops and disease severity increases, the role of the immune system changes.
 Much of the damage is due to over activity of immune responses, which is termed a “cytokine storm.”
-Immune modulating therapies need careful handling during Phase Two of COVID-19 infection.
+Immune modulating therapies need careful handling during Phase Two of COVID-19.

 PROTECTION THROUGH NUTRITION